 As a Military spouse, I have heard this phrase from many different people.
 It is a great thing to hear.
-When you hear it you now know you have someone to call if you need to.
-It is so great that people want to help.
+When you hear people say that, you now know you have someone to call if you need to.
+Knowing people want to help is a good feeling.

 But here is the thing…

 Most Military spouses don’t ask for help, even if we could use it.

 We want to be able to take care of the home, the kids, the money, the yard, and everything that comes up all by ourselves.
 We will never let that person know if we do need something if we feel we can kinda handle the task ourselves.
 There is just something hard about asking for something specific.

 It is hard to say, “Hey, I need someone to mow my lawn because I just can’t seem to do it right,” or “Would you mind watching my kids while I take myself out to dinner?
 I really need a break,” or “I need someone to fix my fence.
 It is broken and I can’t afford to pay someone to do it.”